joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ![](./assets/header.png)

-6. Open a browser and navigate to `http://localhost:8000`.
+6. Open a browser in your VM and navigate to `http://localhost:8000`.

 You should see our University of Discord web application.
 Currently, all of the values are hard-coded.
 We'll fix this in the next exercises.

 ## 0.3 Setting up the database

 Let's set up the database we'll use for this lab.

 1. Open the Laragon terminal.
+While you are there, ensure all services are running!

 1. In the Laragon terminal load the database by running the following commands (ensure, if you copy and past the commands, there are no spaces - it's a good idea to type them out):